‘The Lady Born To Sing’

-Dianne Lindsay was born and bred in country music and being part of the family who helped carve our Australian country music industry, means country music has always been a part of her life.
-Her early years were spent travelling along the roads and tracks of Australia where her parents took their music to the people in the towns and country areas of Australia.
-They travelled in cars and caravans, made countless tours performing in halls and theatres around the country and also followed the showground circuit for a time.
-Her parents are, of course, Reg.
-Lindsay and Heather McKean (of the McKean Sisters).
-Dianne has inherited their love of country music, is an entertainer herself and has become a well-known figure on the Australian country music scene.
+Dianne was born and bred into country music and being part of the family that helped carve our Australian country music industry, means country music has always been a part of her life.
+As the daughter of Australia’s early country music pioneers, the late Reg Lindsay and Heather McKean, Dianne’s early years were spent travelling along the roads and tracks of Australia where her parents took their music to the people in the towns and country areas.

 Dianne has forged her own career in country music and is a multi award-winning recording artist including a number of Golden Guitar finalist spots, was inducted to the Hands of Fame, Tamworth and to the American ‘Old Time Country Music’ Hall of Fame.

 Dianne is the only female artist to have won the Tamworth Peoples’ Choice Female Vocal Award four times and is the current holder of this award.
 Dianne is also very honoured to be a Co-Patron of the Pittwater Country Music Club in Sydney of which Smoky Dawson was an earlier Patron.